Methadone: Brand names

-Cost
+Economics

 In the US, generic methadone tablets are inexpensive, with retail prices ranging from $0.25 to $2.50 per defined daily dose.
-Brand-name methadone tablets may cost much more.

-Methadone maintenance clinics in the US may be covered by private insurances, Medicaid, or Medicare.
+Methadone maintenance clinics in the US may be covered by private insurance, Medicaid, or Medicare.
 Medicare covers methadone under the prescription drug benefit, Medicare Part D, when it is prescribed for pain, but not when it is used for opioid dependence treatment because it cannot be dispensed in a retail pharmacy for this purpose.
 In California methadone maintenance treatment is covered under the medical benefit.
 Patients' eligibility for methadone maintenance treatment is most often contingent on them being enrolled in substance abuse counseling.
 People on methadone maintenance in the US either have to pay cash or if covered by insurance must complete a pre-determined number of hours per month in therapeutic groups or counseling.
 The United States Department of Veteran's Affairs (VA) Alcohol and Drug Dependence Rehabilitation Program offers methadone services to eligible veterans enrolled in the VA health care system.

 Methadone maintenance treatment (MMT) cost analyses often compare the cost of clinic visits versus the overall societal costs of illicit opioid use.
 A preliminary cost analysis conducted in 2016 by the US Department of Defense determined that methadone treatment, which includes psychosocial and support services, may cost an average of $126.00 per week or $6,552.00 per year.
 The average cost for one full year of methadone maintenance treatment is approximately $4,700 per patient, whereas one full year of imprisonment costs approximately $24,000 per person.